middlebury/styleguide/_editorial/c.md

 ---
 title: c
+published: true
 ---

+**C** (when referring to a grade, no quotation marks); grades of C or Cs

+**café**, also cafe

-**C** (when referring to a grade, no quotation marks); grades of C or Cs café, also cafe campuswide (no hyphen with suffix –wide unless the word is capped: collegewide, statewide, worldwide but College-wide for undergraduate, Institute-wide for Monterey)
+**campuswide** (no hyphen with suffix –wide unless the word is capped: collegewide, statewide, worldwide but College-wide for undergraduate, Institute-wide for Monterey)

 **capitalization** (Capitalize only formal or specific names.
-When in doubt, use lower case, especially with a word’s meaning is generic.)
+When in doubt, use lowercase, especially with a word’s meaning is generic.)
 See **titles** for rules about professional and academic titles.

 Names, associations, conferences, and official policies: